exegesis-js/exegesis-passport/README.md

 `converter` is a `function(user, pluginContext)` which takes in the user authenticated by passport and returns a `{user, roles, scopes}` object for Exegesis.

+If `options` if provided, this will be passed to the passport strategy when it is run.

+## Passport

+Want to learn more about passport?
+[API docs here](https://github.com/jwalton/passport-api-docs).